huntinator7/moosenim/README.md

 # moosenim
-Moosen im is the new, fun way to chat with friends.
+Moosen im is the lame, shit way to chat with friends.

 ## Code Description
 ### Server function definitions